Want to create and customize password protected page without touching a line of code?

 The plugin we are going to use is SeedProd.

-SeedProd is the #1 drag and drop landing page builder that is available on the market.
-It’s packed with powerful features that allow you to create any type of landing page in a few minutes.
+SeedProd is packed with powerful features that allow you to create any type of landing page in a few minutes.
+It’s lightweight so your website will perform at its best.
+This makes SeedProd our #1 choice of landing page builders in WordPress.

 You can even lock your entire website and prevent users from seeing it.